How To Import Credit Card Transactions Into QuickBooks Online

 After signing in, your bank might ask you to confirm that you want to share your banking information with Intuit and provide a summary of the information to be shared.
 If you agree, click the appropriate button on your bank’s confirmation page, and you’ll be taken back to QuickBooks.

-Paul’s Plumbing needs to create a new account for their Bank of America credit card, so we’ll click Add new (shown above) at the top of the drop-down box.
+If it’s a new account, such as in our case where Paul’s HVAC needs to create a new account for its Capital One credit card, we’ll click Add new (shown below) at the top of the drop-down box to open the new account setup form.

-After clicking Add new, you’re asked to provide information to add an account to your Chart of Accounts.
-You can glance ahead to How to Set Up the Chart of Accounts if you want to learn more but, for now, you can provide a few details.
+After clicking Add new, you’ll be asked to provide information to add an account to your Chart of Accounts.
+You can check out our tutorial on setting up the chart of accounts in QuickBooks Online if you want to learn more but, for now, you can provide a few details.

 The default start date to pull transactions is the beginning of the year.
 You should try to pull transactions back to the date you wish to start using QuickBooks Online.
 If your credit company or QuickBooks doesn’t allow you to go back that far, you’ll have to transfer the older transactions using a QBO or CSV file.

-Paul’s Plumbing is importing credit card transactions starting on January 1 of the current year.
+As seen above, Paul’s HVAC is importing credit card transactions starting January 1 of the current year.
 Click the green Connect button when you’re done.

 QuickBooks Online will take you to the Banking Center after connecting your bank account.
-The Banking Center includes the following options:
+You can find the uploaded transactions ready for review in the For review tab in the banking center.

-You can peek ahead at How to Manage QuickBooks Online Bank Feeds if you’d like to learn more about classifying transactions, but we recommend waiting until we complete a few more setup tutorials.
-It’s important to have your Chart of Accounts finalized before you start assigning transactions.
+You can peek at our guide on how to manage QuickBooks Online bank feeds if you’d like to learn more about classifying transactions, but we recommend waiting until we complete a few more setup tutorials.
+It’s important to have your chart of accounts finalized before you start assigning transactions.

 How To Import Credit Card Transactions Manually Into QuickBooks Online With a CSV or Similar File